-(May 2014) BA Thesis: Variation in the Formation of Irregular Verbs in British English: A Corpus-based study, supervised by Elena Seoane Posse.
+(May 2014) BA Dissertation: Variation in the Formation of Irregular Verbs in British English: A Corpus-based study, supervised by Elena Seoane Posse.

-(May 2015) MA Thesis: "Estudo das técnicas de ensino e aprendizaxe do vocabulario dunha lingua estranxeira: Métodos intencionais e incidentais.”
+(May 2015) MA Dissertation: "Estudo das técnicas de ensino e aprendizaxe do vocabulario dunha lingua estranxeira: Métodos intencionais e incidentais.”

 - "A preliminary overview of morphosyntactic variation in WEs: the case of retrospective verbs."
 41st AEDEAN Conference.
 University of La Laguna (Tenerife), 8-10 November.